 Everyone has a dizzy spell now and then, but the term "dizziness" may mean something different to different people.
 For some people, dizziness might be a fleeting sensation of spinning, while for others it's intense and lasts a long time.
 Experts believe that more than four out of 10 Americans will experience an episode of dizziness significant enough to seek medical care.

-You can help your doctor make a diagnosis and determine a treatment plan by answering these questions.
+You can help your doctor make a diagnosis and determine a treatment plan by answering these questions above in this slide.
 Be prepared to discuss this information during your appointment.

 At your appointment, take a minute to write down any instructions your doctor has given you.
 Be sure to ask any questions you have before you leave the office.

 IMAGES PROVIDED BY:

 - Medscape: "Dizziness, Vertigo, and Imbalance."
 March 13, 2017.